 Fingersmith by Sarah Waters.
 I love all of Waters’ novels, but this one is my favorite.
 A literary potboiler.
 Don’t start reading it before sleep.

 The Anatomy of Story by John Truby.
 My favorite book on the craft of story.
-Though it’s pitched toward screenwriters, there’s lots for novelists to use.
+Though it’s pitched toward screenwriters, there’s lots for novelists to take inspiration from.

 The Fire in Fiction by Donald Maass.
 I’ve taken two novel-writing workshops with Maass, both which were tremendously helpful.
 Maass’s fiction writing techniques really do work.
 I find his concept of microtension to create narrative urgency especially valuable.

 Leighton House Museum.
-A stunningly beautiful home that is a paean to the Aesthetic art movement.
-Peacocks, silk rooms, and more.
+A stunningly beautiful home that serves as a paean to the Aesthetic art movement.
+Peacocks, silk rooms, indoor reflecting pools, and more.
 Located in the heart of Kensington, London.
 Right, photograph of Leighton House’s Arab Room.

 Kelmscott Manor.
 William Morris’s arts and crafts-decorated summer home in the Cotswolds.

 Highgate Cemetery.
 Part nature preserve, part burial grounds.
 Many luminaries are buried here including Elizabeth Siddal, Dante Gabriel Rossetti’s wife and muse.
-I set a pivotal scene in THE LILY MAID at Highgate.
+I set a pivotal scene in A GATHERING OF SHADOWS at Highgate.

 Brooklyn Botanic Gardens.
 Peace, quiet, and a Japanese garden in the heart of New York City.

 Ditmas Park Corner.
-All about the Brooklyn neighborhood where I live.
+All about the bucolic Brooklyn neighborhood where I live.